-Question Objective Geophysical Observable Measurement Parameters and Geodetic Needs QUESTION H-2.
-How do anthropogenic changes in climate, land use, water use, and water storage interact and modify the water and energy cycles locally, regionally, and globally and what are the short- and long- term consequences?
+TABLE A.2 Terrestri TABLE A.2 Terrestrial Water Cycle Reduced SATM ATM Question Objective Geophysical Observable Measurement Parameters and Geodetic Needs QUESTION H-2.
+How do anthropogenic changes in climate.
 H-2b.
-Quantify the magnitude of anthropogenic processes that cause changes in radiative forcing, temperature, snowmelt, and ice melt as they alter downstream water quantity and quality.
-Snow and ice albedo, contaminant type (dust, soot) and concentration, land cover.
+Quantify the magnitude of anthropogenic processes Snow and ice albedo, contaminant type (dust, soot) and Spectral snow and ice albedo, optical properties and concentrations of contaminants (dust and soot), surface temperature to $\pm 1~\rm K$ . land use, water use, and water storage interact and modify that cause changes in radiative forcing, temperature, snowmelt, concentration, land cover.
 Surface temperature.
-Glacier, river, and lake mapping and characterization Spectral snow and ice albedo, optical properties and concentrations of contaminants (dust and soot), surface temperature to ±1 K. Geodetic needs for all questions: Support for TRF at current level of stability (international network of VLBI, SLR, GNSS stations), regional GNSS networks at 40 km spacing, GRACE, and current/future InSAR missions.
-Notably, GNSS loading applications for hydrology require center of mass velocity and scale rate stability of 0.2 mm/yr.
+Glacier, Geodetic needs for all questions: Support for TRF at current level of stability (international network of VLBI, SLR, GNSS stations), regional GNSS networks at 40 km spacing, GRACE, and current/future InSAR missions.
+Notably, GNSS the water and energy cycles locally, regionally, and globally and what are the short- and long- and ice melt as they alter downstream water quantity and quality. river, and lake mapping and characterization loading applications for hydrology require center of mass velocity and scale rate stability of 0.2 mm/yr.
 This requirement is equivalent to 10 mm/yr of water.
 In addition, stability of the terrestrial reference frame on seasonal time scales is needed for hydrological studies.
-More study is needed to assure that this requirement is being met.
-Specific geodetic needs: Distribution of both GNSS and GNSS-IR sites would be more valuable for water cycle studies if located in watersheds and in geographic regions that lack traditional hydrological measurement networks.
-Current hydrologic water loading studies require daily GNSS positioning precision of ~3-5 mm, which can be achieved at scientific quality sites (i.e., good monumentation and maintenance).
-For GNSS-IR, current soil moisture accuracy of &lt;4% volumetric (Small et al., 2016), snow depth (accuracy of 0.04-0.06 m) and SWE (0.02 m; McCreight et al., 2014).
-Footprint 1,000 m.
+More study is needed to assure that this requirement is being met. term consequences?
+Specific geodetic needs Distribution of both GNSS and GNSS-IR sites would be more valuable for water cycle studies if located in watersheds and in geographic regions that lack induitorial riyorological measurement networks.
+Current hydrologic water loading studies require daily GNSS positioning precision of ~3-5 mm, which can be achieved at scientific quality sites (i.e., good monumentation and maintenance). • For GNSS-IR, current soil moisture accuracy of < 4% volumetric (Small et al., 2016), snow depth (accuracy of 0.04-0.06 m) and SWE (0.02 m; McCreight et al., 2014).
+Footprint 1,000 $m^2$ .
 Support is needed for open GNSS-IR software.
 Lidar applications (e.g., the NASA Airborne Snow Observatory) need a good bare-earth DEM.
-Ground control (GNSS regional networks) is needed for mountains and valleys, which would help improve runoff models.
+Ground control (GNSS regional networks) is needed for precise navigation solutions of the aircraft.
+Better DEMs are needed for mountains and valleys, which would help improve runoff models.
 H-2c.
-Quantify how changes in land use, land cover, and water use related to agricultural activities, food production, and forest management affect water quality and especially groundwater recharge, threatening sustainability of future water supplies.
-Recharge rates (i.e., space-time rates of change in groundwater storage and availability) at 1 km (desired) up to 10 km (useful) scale globally at 10-day intervals with accuracy of better than ±1 mm/day Soil moisture profile to 4% volumetric accuracy in top 1 m of the soil column.
-Geodetic needs: Daily GNSS positions can be used to quantify changes in total water storage (soil moisture, SWE, ground water).
-These types of studies require continued support for GNSS networks, higb-precision GNSS analysis software, and the underlying TRF.
-InSAR and GRACE provide complimentary measurements of total water storage at different temporal and spatial scales.
-Changes in vadose zone moisture and in groundwater storage.
+Quantify how changes in land Recharge rates (i.e., space-time rates of Soil moisture profile to 4% volumetric accuracy in top 1 m of the soil column. cover, and water use related to agricultural activities, food production, and forest management affect water quality and change in groundwater storage and availability) at 1 km (desired) up to 10 km (useful) scale Geodetic needs: Daily GNSS positions can be used to quantify changes in total water storage (soil moisture, SWE, ground water).
+These types of studies require continued support for GNSS networks, high-precision GNSS analysis software, and the underlying TRE.
+InSAR and GRACE provide complimentary especially groundwater recharge, threatening sustainability of future intervals with accuracy of better than ±1 mm/day Changes in vadose zone moisture and in groundwater storage.
 Changes in groundwater levels.
-Changes in snow water equivalent.
+Changes in snow water equivalent. water supplies.
 Geodetic needs: See H-2b.
 Land-surface deflection to 10 mm accuracy, 100 m spatial resolution.
-Geodetic needs: Program of record supports this application using both InSAR and GNSS (daily positioning precision is ~5 mm).
-See H-2b.